FusionAuth/fusionauth-site/astro/src/content/articles/ciam/developers-guide-to-gdpr.md

 ## What to Ask Third-Party Providers

 If your application takes advantage of third-party tools and components to add functionality or track user information, they should be considered part of your data management strategy.
 Take the time to ask what processes they have in place to ensure GDPR compliance, including their security framework and how they manage data.
 If they do not have a clearly defined, documented strategy you could be exposing your company to additional risk.
 Here are a few questions to get your discussion started:

+> **Deep Dive into GDPR Compliance**
+> Ready to ensure your applications meet GDPR requirements?
+Watch our comprehensive webinar [What You Need to Know About GDPR Compliance](/webinar/gdpr-resources) for detailed guidance on third-party vendor assessment, data protection strategies, and building privacy-first applications.

 **Q: Where are their servers and computers physically located?
 Can you choose a location?**